yaolingling/docs/docs/tutorials/vagrant-discovery.rst

 Node-ID
 -----------------

 Node-ID is the unique Identity of a node in RackHD.

-1. On the Windows desktop, double-click the mRemoteNG tool to login to RackHD.
-2. List all the compute type nodes being discovered on the rackhd-server SSH console by typing the following command.
+List all the compute type nodes being discovered on the rackhd-server SSH console by typing the following command.
 Append ?type=compute as a query string.

 You will focus on compute type nodes in this module

 .. code::

-  curl 127.0.0.1:8080/api/current/nodes?type=compute | jq '.'
+  vagrant@rackhd:~$ curl 127.0.0.1:8080/api/current/nodes?type=compute | jq '.'

 In the following json output, the compute node ID is ``58b660116d20657f0c5d6466``.
 You will demote it as a variable named <node_id> in the following module.